TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         The SVG tree is a visual representation of the page and content structure of a TYPO3 website in SVG format.
-This is the technical visual implementation of the page tree.
+This is the technical visual version of the page tree.

     ..  _sys-log---sys-history:
     -   *sys_log / sys_history*